Acupuncture and Yin Yoga Immersion Series

 Yin Yoga and Acupuncture Immersion – AcuYoga

-AcuYoga Five Elements Immersion is a series of workshops combining the simple and powerful practice of Yin Yoga, with the added subtlety and precision of Acupuncture to cultivate and move Qi (life force energy) promoting physical and emotional healing and wellness.
+AcuYoga Five Elements is our series of seasonal workshops that combine the simple and powerful practice of Yin Yoga with the subtle and profound precision of Acupuncture to cultivate and move Qi to balance the Yin and Yang within us.

-Our Wood to Water series explores and brings to life Five Elements theory.
+Our 5 Elements Wood to Water series explores and attempts to brings to life Five Elements theory for our daily lives – interactions, events and relationships.

 AcuYoga is grounded in Five Elements theory: The elements being Wood, Fire, Earth, Metal, Water.

-In an AcuYoga Immersion you’re invited to explore the inner landscape of your emotions, thoughts, and physical sensations, thus mirroring the cyclic and elemental changes of nature within your body.
+In an AcuYoga Immersion you’re invited to explore the inner landscape of your emotions, thoughts, and physical sensations, mirroring the cyclical and elemental changes of nature within your body.

 Each 2.5 hour immersion explores the Element associated with the particular Season we are in.

-These workshops are led by licensed Acupuncturist Lucia O’Byrne of Aspire Health and Senior Yin Yoga Teacher at Mandala Susan Ni Dhubhlaoich.
+Led by licensed Acupuncturist Lucia O’Byrne of Aspire Health and Senior Yin Yoga Teacher at Mandala Susan Ni Dhubhlaoich each season we explore:

-– The Element: its physical and emotional ailments; supports.
+The Element: its nature, themes, physical and emotional ailments;

-– Yin Yoga: 75 mins to target the Element’s major pathways (meridians) and Qi
+Yin Yoga: 75 mins targetting the Element’s major pathways (meridians) and Qi

-SPRING – Wood Element – Sat 1 Mar – BOOK HERE
+Spring – Wood Element – Sat 1 Mar – COMPLETE

-Summer – Fire Element – Sat 17 May
+Summer – FIRE Element – Sat 17 May – COMPLETE

 Autumn – Metal Element – Sat 8 Nov

-What is the Five Elements Theory of Traditional Chinese Medicine?
+More about the Five Elements Theory of Traditional Chinese Medicine

 Five Elements Theory is a fascinating framework that describes the flow of energy and the interconnectedness of life.

-Five Elements Theory enriches and informs Acupuncture, Yin Yoga, Qi Gong – offering us a truly holistic approach to managing our health that mirrors the cycle of Nature.
+Five Elements Theory enriches and informs Acupuncture, Yin Yoga, Qi Gong – offering us a truly holistic approach to help manage our health and the rhythm of our lives tuning into the cycles of Nature.

 The Five Elements Theory in TCM

-The Five Elements TCM encompass Wood, Fire, Earth, Metal and Water.
+The Five Elements in TCM are Wood, Fire, Earth, Metal and Water.

-Each element reflects different qualities, emotions, seasons, organs, aspects of the human experience.
+Each element reflects different qualities, emotions, seasons, organs and aspects of the human experience.

 These elements are in a delicate, dynamic state of balance.
 When this equilibrium is disrupted, it can lead to dis-ease – physical, emotional or spiritual.